-Hold for a few seconds.
+Hold for 5 to 10 seconds.
 Then relax the leg.

 Lie in bed.
 Bend one leg.
 Keep your other leg straight on the bed.

 Tighten your thigh muscle and lift your straight leg as high as you can, but not higher than 12 inches.
-Hold for a few seconds.
+Hold for 5 to 10 seconds.
 Slowly lower the leg.